 exclude_lines (multi-string): a list of regular expressions.
-Any line of your source code that matches one of these regexes is excluded from being reported as missing.
+Any line of your source code containing a match for one of these regexes is excluded from being reported as missing.
 More details are in Excluding code from coverage.py.
 If you use this option, you are replacing all the exclude regexes, so you'll need to also supply the "pragma: no cover" regex if you still want to use it.